-Sons of Ham: Part III Mizraim, Christian Churches of God – Emphasis theirs, bold mine:
+Sons of Ham: Part III Mizraim, Christian Churches of God – Emphasis & bold mine:

-An insightful point, particularly regarding the Philistines, which we will address in the next chapter; though I would suggest that the correct conjoining has been between Mizra’s son Lud-im and Shem’s son Lud and between Mizra’s son Lehab [Lubim] and Ham’s son Phut [Libya].
+An astute point, particularly regarding the Philistines, which we will address in the next chapter; though I would suggest that the correct conjoining has been between Mizra’s son Lud-im and Shem’s son Lud and between Mizra’s son Lehab or Lubim and Ham’s son Phut or Libya.

 Mizra’s second and fourth sons respectively are Anam and Naphtuh.
 I am placing them together as they account for the Arab peoples either side of Pathros.
 That is, the Arabic nations lying to the east and west of Egypt.
-They are mentioned only in Genesis Ten and 1 Chronicles One and are therefore included in the general scriptures and prophecies pertaining to Mizra-im.
+They are only mentioned in the Genesis Ten and 1 Chronicles One genealogies and are therefore included in the general scriptures and prophecies pertaining to Mizra-im.

-Sons of Ham: Part III Mizraim, Christian Churches of God – emphasis theirs, bold mine:
+Sons of Ham: Part III Mizraim, Christian Churches of God – emphasis & bold mine:

 ‘The second son of Mizraim has a name meaning affliction of the waters (anamiym,SHD 6047), and apparently derives from an Egyptian word.
 The Septuagint uses the term Enemetiim.
 An Assyrian text from the time of Sargon II refers to certain people as Anami, although they were apparently located in Cyrene, Libya as Albright suggests and… equates them with the cuneiform A-na-mi found in a geographical text from the time of Sargon II and parallel to Kapara, who were the Caphtorim.
 Little else is known of this tribe.